Nowadays, there are dozens of strategies for trading in the Forex market.

-Below, you can see the examples illustrating the said strategy.
+Below, you can see the examples illustrating the above mentioned strategy.

-The image shows the EUR/USD currency pair price breaking the support.
+The image shows the EUR/USD currency pair price breaking the support level.
 After a while, it retests the broken level.
 Then, the price bounces from the level, failing to break it again.
 Such a situation is favorable for selling.

 In this case, we can see an example of how resistance turns into support.
 Such a development can be observed quite often and indicates the significance of the broken level.

-Pretty often, the price retests the broken levels two or more times.
-Each time the price touches a level is considered a good possibility to enter a trade.
+Pretty often, the price retests the broken levels two, three or even more times.
+Each time the price touches a level, it's considered to be a good possibility to enter a trade.

-Let’s view the example in the image below:
+Let’s take a look at the example in the image below:

-As you can see, the USD/CAD currency pair price shows an upward movement.
+As you can see, the USD/CAD currency pair price indicates an upward movement.

-After the resistance has been broken, the price continues higher, but then it enters a retracement and retests the broken level.
+After the resistance level has been broken, the price continues to go higher, but then it enters a retracement stage and retests the broken level.
 We can see the bounce, after which the resistance becomes the support.